teuben/teunix/docs/astronomy-on-ubuntu.md

 # Astronomy on Ubuntu Linux a.k.a.
-Linux Setup
+Linux Setup  (a DRAFT)

 On the [AstroBetter WiKi](https://www.astrobetter.com/wiki/Wiki+Home) a whole section is dedicated to
 [Mac Setup](https://www.astrobetter.com/wiki/tiki-index.php?page=Setup+a+New+Mac+for+Astronomy).
-Is **Linux** so much easier that we don't need one?
-It used to be really involved, but recently I started from scratch with an Ubuntu 20.04LTS (supported for 5 years!).
+Is **Linux** so much easier to set up that we don't need one?
+I do remember the times this was really involved, but not so much anymore.
+Recently I started from scratch with a spanking new Ubuntu 20.04LTS.
 You could also argue Linux is used more by geeky types who know a lot of what's going on in the trenches, and they don't bother writing it up.
 We are going to change that here!

-*We could start the same way as the Mac Setup page does, which brings to mind we could bash a bit, no pun intended*:
+*Following in the steps of the Mac Setup page:*

 If you're a scientist with a new Linux computer, read on.
 This page assumes you want to write scripts, reduce data, plot results, work